camilionaire/monad_ecs/README.md

 3. To Run: `cargo run`

 ### Game Play :
+All the program does is start up the state and prints out the changing shape of of the state.
+The sun element will switch from state Shining to Cool and vice versa, and the projectile will have it's x positional coordinates decrease.
+When the space bar is pressed, it prints out a statment that the space bar has been pressed.
  * `cargo run` to start
  * `SPACEBAR` to initiate unfinished jump feature
  * `ESC` to end program